PALoizeau/cbm-integration/README.md

 # CBM Integration

+This repository contains a topology and configuration files needed for running CBM FairMQ devices with ODC/DDS.

 ## Steps to run on the Virgo cluster with Slurm

 We take `lxbk0600` node here for convenience, but you can take any other or a random `lxlogin` node.
 You will need to know the node name where `odc-grpc-server` runs to connect to it with `odc-grpc-client`.